nimscodes/books/README.md

 npm run server
 ```

-The client server runs on http://localhost:3001 by default.
+The server side runs on http://localhost:3001 by default.

 ## Contributing